zoam21/QAChallenge/README.md

         $newman run ./Tests/Backend/Todoist.postman_collection.json -e ./Tests/Backend/QA.postman_environment.json

 You will get the test results after each test case gets executed.
+Here we are testing the scenarios mentioned above along with some negative ones to ensure the quality of the product.
+Some tests are skipped because they don't apply for some specific scenarios.